Photo of Chuck Aoki, member of Team USA's Paralympic rugby team, showing off his bonze and silver Paralympic medals.

 MOVE

-The 2021 Paralympic Games are right around the corner.
+The Paralympic Games are right around the corner.
 Athletes have trained and prepared for their upcoming competitions.
-Paralympians demonstrate what it means to push through, overcome and conquer challenges.
 Just like a Paralympian, you too can train towards your goals.
-Keep reading to explore eight tips on how to train like a Paralympian.
+Keep reading to explore eight ways you can train alongside some of Team USA's Paralympians.

 Create a workout plan